jleeson/rollup-plugin-import-css/README.md

 Type: `Function`
 Default: `null`

-The transform functin is used for processing the CSS, it receives a string containing the code to process as an argument.
+The transform function is used for processing the CSS, it receives a string containing the code to process as an argument.
 The function should return a string.

 ### minify